EstiNet/gFeatures/README.md

 ### EstiPlayer API (SQLPlayers)
 An API to store player data in a MySQL Database.
 Similar to the gPlayer API.

+## au3c API (Redis - MySQL)
+An API to automatically communicate with Redis (and au3c) to store data quickly.

 ### gFeatures Core
 Loads all of the Features into memory.
 Basically runs the whole thing.